Reevegon/Reeve-Case-Study2/src/README.md

-Source code for model training, preprocessing, and evaluation.
+Source code for model training, preprocessing, and evaluation, all codes are present in the notebook folder within the colab files.